 The internet is now a fundamental part of the U.S. economy and culture, yet internet access is not ubiquitous.
 Nearly 5 million children under age 18 live in neighborhoods where 25 Mbps broadband is unavailable.
 The largest gaps are 2.8 million youth in rural America and 1 million youth in suburban America.
 Data reveals that today’s youngest students are most vulnerable to falling behind and Black and Brown children disproportionately lack sufficient resources and are rapidly falling behind on expected learning outcomes.

-Dell Technologies, Intel, Dow Jones, Fidelity, Microsoft Corporation, PNC Bank, PolicyLink, Walmart, Comcast and others join P&G and the Coalition in the 1 Million Connected Devices Now movement.
+Dell Technologies, Intel, Dow Jones, Fidelity, Microsoft Corporation, PNC, PolicyLink, Walmart, Comcast and others join P&G and the Coalition in the One Million Connected Devices Now movement.

 Providing Access to Students

 To scale, distribute and drive enduring impact in communities across America, the Coalition has formed strategic partnerships with community organizations experienced in connecting students, families and communities.
 Community partners include Harlem Children's Zone, StriveTogether, and INROADS.

 Harlem Children’s Zone – a New York-based nonprofit which reaches more than 22,500 children and families will scale and execute the One Million Connected Devices Now effort to better serve students nationwide.
 Harlem Children’s Zone is leading a city-by-city community coordination in seven Phase One markets: New York City, Atlanta, Chicago, Detroit, Minneapolis, Newark and Oakland.
 The organization will activate its national network of community partners to meet a pre-identified need and drive scale.